 Think of the backbone of modern extreme metal drumming.
 A few names may come to mind.
 Well, Sean Reinert better be one of them.
 Chuck also brought Reinert in for the Human album.
 From the blastbeats to his insane drum fills, Reinert was doing things on drums that no other extreme metal drummer was doing.

 Reinert is also famous for being a founding member of Cynic along with Masvidal, and he and Masvidal were in Aeon Spoke together.
 Reinert is also known for other bands such as Gordian Knot.
-He quit Cynic in 2017, and he joined the progressive rock band Perfect Beings and played drums on their album Vier.
+Sean departed Cynic in 2015, but didn’t officially announce his exit until 2017, and he then joined the progressive rock band Perfect Beings.

 INDIVIDUAL THOUGHT PATTERNS (1993)